pkp/pkp-docs/readme.md

 ## Orientation to file structure

 The index page's data is specified in `_data/index.yml`.
-Each app covered is specified under the `apps` propert.
+Each app covered is specified under the `apps` property.
 OJS 3 looks like this:

 ```
 - path: ojs3